stateoforegon-eis-css/Oregon-CIS-Assessments/Artifact Request.md

 ### _AD02: Agency policy documentation that defines the timeframe for removing unauthorized devices_

 Approved, documented policy that defines the timeframe within which unauthorized devices must be removed from the organization’s network, or otherwise addressed, when discovered.

-### _AD03: List of Active Discovery Tool(s) Used by the Organization_

-A list of all active discovery tools that the organization uses to identify assets connected to its network.
-Will be a subset of GV05 – Authorized Software Inventory and GV03 – Configuration Standards.

 ### _AD04: Exception Documentation for Unsupported Software That is Necessary for the Fulfillment of the Organization's Mission_